TechnologyAdvice/technologyadvice.github.io/_posts/2016-12-19-devlab-v3-is-here.markdown

 #### Cleaner Output

-Previously indicators of output (task startup, execution, shutdown notifications) were verbose.
-Probably more verbose than anyone liked, so we pared them down to some basic indicators activity and let you focus on the output of the task.
+Previously, output (task startup, execution, shutdown notifications) were verbose.
+Probably more verbose than anyone liked, so we pared them down to some basic indicators of activity and let you focus on the output of the task.

 ![demo](/assets/images/posts/devlab-v3-is-here/demo.gif)